Cosmian/mse-cli/documentation/docs/getting_started.md

 This method is well-suited to test the remote environment when deploying your app.

 We recall that your application is deployed into a constraint environment under a specific architecture.
 This method emulates as close as possible this production environment.

-Before any deployment, it's strongly recommanded to test your application locally against the mse docker image specified into your `mse.toml`.
+Before any deployment, it's strongly recommended to test your application locally against the MSE Docker image specified into your `mse.toml`.
 It enables you to verify that your application is compatible with the MSE environment and all required dependencies are installed.

 Since you have installed `docker` in the previous step on your own machine, you can run:

 ```{.console}
 $ cd helloworld